Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/3-Pallet_XCM/Pallet_XCM_slides.md

 ## _At the end of this lecture, you will be able to:_

 - Understand what the interface of the pallet is and its implementation.
-- What the Subscription Service role is.
+- How versioning discovery works.
-- How Response Handler is being laveraged.
+- How receiving responses work.
 - Understand how to craft XCM in FRAME pallets.

 ---